DFINITY-Education/web-development/module-3.md

 This module assumes basic proficiency with HTML, CSS, JavaScript, and React.
 We use the React framework to simplify the process of building our user interface.
 If you aren't familiar with React, [read through this tutorial](https://reactjs.org/tutorial/tutorial.html) created by the developers to get comfortable with using the framework - it only requires knowledge of HTML and JavaScript.

 Additionally, we have configured the starter files to work with React, but it's important to understand that you normally would have to complete this process yourself.
-Here is a [DFINITY SDK tutorial](https://sdk.dfinity.org/docs/developers-guide/tutorials/custom-frontend.html) that walks though the basics of setting up a frontend view for the IC, which you may find useful to skim before starting this module.
+Here is a [DFINITY SDK tutorial](https://sdk.dfinity.org/docs/developers-guide/tutorials/custom-frontend.html) that walks through the basics of setting up a frontend view for the IC, which you may find useful to skim before starting this module.

 ## Your Task